wkumari/draft-chroboczek-int-v4-via-v6/draft-chroboczek-int-v4-via-v6.md

 --- abstract

-This document discusses implications and considerations for routes to an IPv4 prefix with an IPv6 next-hop, to allow IPv4 traffic to flow through interfaces and devices that have not been assigned an IPv4 address.
+We propose "v4-via-v6" routing, a technique that uses IPv6 next-hop addresses for routing IPv4 packets, thus making it possible to route IPv4 packets across a network where routers have not been assigned IPv4 addresses.
+We describe the technique, and discuss its operational implications.

 --- middle

 # Introduction

-The role of a routing protocol is to build a routing table, a data structure that maps network prefixes in a given family (IPv4 or IPv6) to next hops, pairs of an outgoing interface and a neighbor's network address, for example:
+The dominant form of routing in the Internet is next-hop routing, where a routing protocol constructs a routing table which is used by a forwarding process to forward packets.
+The routing table is a data structure that maps network prefixes in a given family (IPv4 or IPv6) to next hops, pairs of an outgoing interface and a neighbor's network address, for example:

         destination                      next hop